Temporary permits: Military personnel

-If you buy a vehicle while serving as nonresident military personnel, you may get a temporary permit that allows you to use the vehicle in Washington while you apply for out-of-state registration.
-This permit:
+The permit allows you to use the vehicle in Washington while you apply for out-of-state registration.
+The permit:

-- Must be displayed on the vehicle so it’s clearly visible from outside.
+- Must be displayed on the vehicle so it’s visible from the outside.

 Nonresident military personnel are:

-- Coast Guard (including personnel living in Washington who are on duty in the Portland area)
+- Coast Guard (includes personnel living in Washington who are on duty in the Portland),

 - Members of the National Oceanographic and Atmospheric Agency (NOAA).